openstack-archive/kloudbuster/doc/source/installation.rst

-The name of the image in Glance must match exactly the image name in the App Catalog (without the .qcow2 extension), for example to upload the image from a local copy of that image:
+The name of the image in Glance must match exactly the image name in the App Catalog (without the .qcow2 extension), for example to upload the image from a local copy of that image using the Glance CLI:

 .. code-block:: bash